adrnl1ne/DLS_Banking_App/README.md

-You’re absolutely right—10 ECTS (typically around 250-300 hours of work total, or 60-75 hours per person for a group of 4 over a semester) suggests a project that should be challenging but manageable within the time constraints.
-The previous proposal, while comprehensive, might indeed be overly ambitious for a semester project with a small team.
-Let’s scale it down to focus on core functionality, simplify the scope, and ensure it’s achievable while still meeting the minimum requirements (4 microservices, frontend, Kubernetes, C# backend, Python fraud detection, RabbitMQ, and logging).
-Below is a revised, lightweight version of the banking application tailored to your constraints.

----

 ## Revised Architecture Overview

 The application will still use a microservices architecture with exactly four backend microservices (no optional extras), a simple frontend, and a streamlined feature set.
 It will run on Kubernetes, use RabbitMQ for messaging, and keep complexity low by reducing dependencies and advanced features like third-party integrations or serverless functions.